tagmus-software/clean-arc/README.md

 --- common // for everything generic that interacts with interfaces, errors execeptions, business unrelated constants.
 --- config // env variables
---- core // functionalities needed to run the project
+--- core // functionalities needed to run the project such as adapters, applications bootstraps
 --- database // connections, migrations, entities and seeders
 --- providers // redis, logs and rabbitmq(services and connections)